company8/ComfyUI_LLM_Hub/README.md

 ## 🧠 LLM Hub

-A prompt-generator for ComfyUI, utilizing the power of a language model to turn a provided text-to-image prompt into a more detailed and improved prompt.
+Utilize the power of an LLM into ComfyUI to transform your text-to-image and text-to-video ideas into highly detailed and optimized prompts for generation while giving you full control.

 ## 🤖 Usage